Updated September 18, 2023

-The modern world requires human species to change, and this requirement needs to be the major transformation in human consciousness, and the way humans think, behave and relate to each other “more than the human world” (Dr Abram).
-This is true in the organizational setup when coaches and mentors are required not only to expand their individual and collective capacity for responding to the current requisite needs of the company, but also to increase the human capacity for fulfilling the increased demands of tomorrow.
+The modern world requires the human species to change, and this requirement needs to be the major transformation in human consciousness and the way humans think, behave, and relate to each other “more than the human world” (Dr Abram).
+This is true in the organizational setup when coaches and mentors are required not only to expand their individual and collective capacity for responding to the current requisite needs of the company but also to increase the human capacity for fulfilling the increased demands of tomorrow.

-However, there is a critical relationship between the coaches or mentors and the team members, and often the conversation between the two ends up getting worse, which could be due to the differences in their expectations and lack of the control on one’s emotions.
-A leader has to display his capability as the coach, but at the same time he ought to be mentoring and it is vice-a-versa.
-After all, the main purpose of coaching and mentoring is to increase the knowledge and skills as per the organizational setup but it all depends upon the way it is delivered, making it critically imperative to understand the difference between the two terms.
+However, there is a critical relationship between the coaches or mentors and the team members, and often the conversation between the two ends up getting worse, which could be due to the differences in their expectations and lack of control over one’s emotions.
+A leader has to display his capability as the coach, but at the same time, he ought to be mentoring, and it is vice-versa.
+After all, the main purpose of coaching and mentoring is to increase the knowledge and skills as per the organizational setup, but it all depends upon the way it is delivered, making it critically imperative to understand the difference between the two terms.

-Coaching means imparting necessary skills, training, guidance or any other instructions to subordinates or juniors which could help them perform at their best and accomplish the task.
-The Coach has to assist the person to learn the requisite skills, attitude and behaviour for performing the work successfully and within the set parameters.
-All the tasks are precisely described with essential details, clear focus and in specific timelines while mentoring goes much beyond the conventional work structure to focus on the individual’s emotional and behavioral aspects.
-During the mentoring process, the interaction could be more philosophical, psychological and emotional with the individual as the whole criteria are taken into the perspective.
-Current need of the organization is the deciding factor to check whether to coach a particular person while during mentoring, employees’ needs are looked after.
+Coaching means imparting necessary skills, training, guidance, or any other instructions to subordinates or juniors that could help them perform at their best and accomplish the task.
+The Coach has to assist the person in learning the requisite skills, attitude, and behavior for performing the work successfully and within the set parameters.
+All the tasks are precisely described with essential details, clear focus, and specific timelines while mentoring goes much beyond the conventional work structure to focus on the individual’s emotional and behavioral aspects.
+During the mentoring process, the interaction could be more philosophical, psychological, and emotional with the individual as the whole criteria are taken into perspective.
+The current need of the organization is the deciding factor in checking whether to coach a particular person, while during mentoring, employees’ needs are looked after.

-We cannot also equate coaching with training, as it can be only one small part of the complete coaching spectrum while mentoring can, by explanation, be more abstract and takes place through the anecdotes of the mentor.
+We cannot also equate coaching with training, as it can be only one small part of the complete coaching spectrum, while mentoring can, by explanation, be more abstract and take place through the anecdotes of the mentor.

 How Coaching and Mentoring are different let’s see:

 Coaching can be provided on any topic instantly.
-If a company wants to provide coaching to maximum number of individuals, then a proper planning or design should be considered to find the requisite competency, expertise and tools for assessment, but it does not need a long lead ti me for implementing the coaching program.
-However Mentoring requires a proper focus and strategically oriented design to properly guide the employees.
-Specific mentoring models are generated and the components formed guide the relationship, particularly the process of matching.
+If a company wants to provide coaching to a maximum number of individuals, then proper planning or design should be considered to find the requisite competency, expertise, and tools for assessment, but it does not need a long lead time for implement the coaching program.
+However, Mentoring requires a proper focus and strategically oriented design to properly guide the employees.
+Specific mentoring models are generated, and the components are formed to guide the relationship, particularly the process of matching.
 Mentors find out their own skills and tools to mentor by which they can be more directive in their approach.
-Mentors are capable of giving a particular advice wherever possible, but a coach would never offer his own advice, instead he assists individuals to find their own solutions.
+Mentors are capable of giving particular advice wherever possible, but a coach would never offer his own advice; instead, he assists individuals to find their own solutions.

 Tools of Mentors and a Contract for the Coach

-A most important tool in the hand of a Mentor is a Mentoring agreement which is created, completed and signed by both the participants.
-The agreement is a formal document which acts a commitment during mentoring relationship.
-The clauses in the agreement include accomplishment of goals, learning the content, different communication methods and a meeting schedule.
+The most important tool in the hand of a Mentor is a Mentoring agreement which is created, completed, and signed by both participants.
+The agreement is a formal document that acts as a commitment during a mentoring relationship.
+The clauses in the agreement include accomplishment of goals, learning the content, different communication methods, and a meeting schedule.
 The coaching occurs as a response to the current needs and situation.
-Different kinds of assessment instruments such as teaching evaluation tool and skills training activities are used in coaching.
+Different kinds of assessment instruments, such as teaching evaluation tools and skills training activities, are used in coaching.
 There could be a contract regarding the problem to be solved and skills to be learned.

-A Manager as a Strategic Partner in Coaching but has no role in Mentoring
+A Manager is a Strategic Partner in Coaching but has no role in Mentoring

 Evaluation of coaching is easy but difficult for Mentoring

 Evaluation of coaching can be easily undertaken as the best return on the investment.
-When the learner has gained enough skills, the manager or stakeholder/s can check the results such as the productivity, gaining aptitude and skills in resolving the complex tasks quickly or answering the customers’ calls etc. It is difficult to evaluate mentoring as it is based on the emotional principles and establishing personal relationships.
-It is also not easy to obtain the objective data since the role of the manager is limited and mentoring process needs to concentrate more towards softer skills.
+When the learner has gained enough skills, the manager or stakeholder/s can check the results, such as productivity, gaining aptitude and skills in resolving complex tasks quickly or answering customers’ calls, etc. It is difficult to evaluate mentoring as it is based on emotional principles and establishing personal relationships.
+It is also not easy to obtain objective data since the role of the manager is limited, and the mentoring process needs to concentrate more on softer skills.

-Coaching system requires performance management system such as performance review or 360 while Mentoring does not require performance reviews
+A coaching system requires a performance management system such as a performance review or 360, while Mentoring does not require performance reviews

-The effective coaching depends on the performance management systems such as 360 degree and performance reviews.
+Effective coaching depends on the performance management systems such as 360 degrees and performance reviews.
 The information and regular reviews help the coach to focus on the areas where the learner needs training.
-Generally ROI during coaching are tied back to the systems to form a loop, while mentoring does not need any performance management system.
+Generally, ROI during coaching is tied back to the systems to form a loop, while mentoring does not need any performance management system.

-The coach gives feedback to the manager since coaching depends on performance management system and falls within the loop or a system.
-This is a very crucial and a necessary part but mentoring does not involve conveying any feedback to the manager.
-This is because employees are slightly hesitant to talk about the personal issues with the manager, which they can freely discuss with their mentors.
+The coach gives feedback to the manager since coaching depends on a performance management system and falls within the loop of a system.
+This is a very crucial and necessary part, but mentoring does not involve conveying any feedback to the manager.
+This is because employees are slightly hesitant to talk about personal issues with the manager, which they can freely discuss with their mentors.
 The Mentor creates an environment in which an employee feels safe to interact and share his issues with him.
-There is a relationship and a trust between the mentor and his mentee, but if a manager is involved then there could be a possibility of the trust getting broken.
+There is a relationship and trust between the mentor and his mentee, but if a manager is involved, then there could be a possibility of the trust getting broken.

 For a coaching program, a professional coach is hired who is paid for his services.
-He gives his best in making his coaching program a success but a mentor does not receive compensation for the mentoring program.
+He gives his best to make his coaching program successful, but a mentor does not receive compensation for the mentoring program.
 Their service is out of sympathy or with a spirit of giving something in return to the company.
-It could be also out of a sense of duty or love for a particular hardworking or zealot employee who has induced a person at senior level for mentoring.
+It could be also out of a sense of duty or love for a particular hardworking or zealot employee who has induced a person at the senior level for mentoring.

-A coach acts at his own discrete and independently while the mentor acts as a part of the organizational setup.
+A coach acts at his own discretion and independently, while the mentor acts as a part of the organizational setup.

 A coach does not require training on how he should perform the task and accomplish his goals in an organization.
 He needs to be informed only about the purpose and the type of the program he has to operate in.
 While in mentoring, a mentor needs training so that he can get the gist of the business dynamics.
 Though there are many myths and misconceptions that are linked with mentoring, the training on the part of both the mentor and his trainer can remove all such misconceptions and establish strong relationships based on trust and cooperation.

-Coach’s main goal is dealing with business issue while A Mentor deals with both the business and personal issues
+Coach’s main goal is dealing with business issues, while A Mentor deals with both business and personal issues

 In short, Mentor vs Coach